PedroPauloMorenoCamargo/Soc_NiosV_Tutorial/README.md

 Now, run the `QuartusSetup.exe` file to initiate the installation process.

-If Quartus is already installed, you can skip to this step.
-Download the **Ashling RiscFree IDE** and run the RiscFree executable to set it up as an external tool.
+If Quartus is already installed, you should only download the **Ashling RiscFree IDE** and run the RiscFree executable to set it up as an external tool.